Ficus lyrata aka Fiddle Leaf Fig

 Common names

-How to care for Fiddle Leaf Fig
+How difficult is it to take care of Fiddle Leaf Fig

 Fiddle Leaf Fig should be watered regularly, allowing the soil to dry out between waterings.